thelfer/MFrontGenericInterfaceSupport/INSTALL-cmake.md

 - `enable-static`: compiles static libraries
 - `enable-doxygen-doc`: enable the generation of the API documentation using with `Doxygen`.
-- `disable_python_library_linking`: when set to `ON`, this option disables the link to `python` libraries.
-This is required when building against `anaconda` on `Mac OS`.
-This can be enabled by default because it will lead to a failure with the `python` version of homebrew.

 `cmake` usefull variables
 =======================